Darrell Brooks receives 6 consecutive life sentences plus more than 700 additional years in prison for Waukesha Christmas parade attack

 In June, Brooks entered a plea of not guilty by reason of insanity, but his public defenders withdrew it in September.
 They then withdrew themselves from representing Brooks, and Dorow permitted Brooks to represent himself.

 He was belligerent and disruptive at trial, often speaking over Dorow to make outlandish arguments.
 Dorow at times put Brooks in a separate room, where he could take part via a monitor and was muted unless it was his turn to speak.
-Brooks was twice sent to that room Wednesday after talking over the judge as she demanded he stop.
+Brooks was twice sent to the room Wednesday after talking over the judge.

-"He is not stable mentally enough to fully understand the big mistake he is making by wanting to represent himself," she said, according to WTMJ.
+"He is not stable mentally enough to fully understand the big mistake he is making by wanting to represent himself," she said.
 "That alone should be enough to see he's not capable of being his own attorney."

 Brooks had been charged in a domestic abuse case and was released from jail on $1,000 bail less than two weeks before the parade.
 He was accused of running over a woman who claimed to be the mother of his child, according to court documents.
 Prosecutors later acknowledged the bail set was "inappropriately low."